-The following table compares the primary components of net interest expense between the periods (in thousands):
+The following table compares the primary components of net interest expense between the periods (in \$000):

-Fiscal Fiscal Years Ended March 31, 2014 2013 Interest expense on promissory notes, including discount amortization \$ 1,547 \$ 796 Charge for fair value of replacement warrants issued in connection with exercise of modified warrants - 36 Charge related to losses on accounts payable settled by issuance of common stock or notes payable - 80 Charge for investment banker warrants related to February 2012 Convertible promissory notes - 28 Charge for legal fees related to issuance of Senior Secured Promissory Notes to Platinum under June and October 2012 agreements - 59 Other interest expense, including on capital leases and premium financing 15 5 1,562 1,004 Effect of foreign currency fluctuations on notes payable · (49) (53) Interest Income (10) (30) Interest Expense, net \$ 1,503 \$ 921
+Fiscal Years Ended March 31, 2 2014 2013 Interest expense on promissory notes, including discount amortization \$ 1,547 \$ 796 Charge for fair value of replacement warrants issued in connection with exercise of modified warrants - 36 Charge related to losses on accounts payable settled by issuance of common stock or notes payable - 80 Charge for investment banker warrants related to February 2012 Convertible promissory notes - 28 Charge for legal fees related to issuance of Senior Secured Promissory Notes to Platinum under June and October 2012 agreements - 59 Other interest expense, including on capital leases and premium financing 15 5 1,562 1,004 Effect of foreign currency fluctuations on notes payable (49) (53) Interest Income (10) (30) Interest Expense, net \$ 1,503 \$ 921

-The increase in interest expense is primarily attributable to the accrued interest and discount amortization recorded for the July 2012 through July 2013 issuances and restructuring of an aggregate of \$3.5 million of 10% senior secured convertible notes to Platinum, including the \$250,000 convertible notes issued in July 2013, as well as the restructuring in September and October 2012 of an additional \$3.9 million of debt into new convertible notes to other service providers, including Morrison & Foerster, Cato Research Ltd., and University Health Network.
-These transactions are described in greater detail in Note 9, Convertible Promissory Notes and Other Notes Payable, in the Consolidated Financial Statements included elsewhere in this prospectus.
+The increase in interest expense is primarily attributable to the accrued interest and discount amortization recorded for the July 2012 through July 2013 issuances and restructuring of an aggregate of \$3.5 million of 10% senior secured convertible notes to Platinum, including the \$250,000 convertible note issued in July 2013, as well as the restructuring in September and October 2012 of an additional \$3.9 million of debt into new convertible notes to other service providers, including Morrison & Foerster, Cato Research Ltd., and University Health Network.
+These transactions are described in greater detail in Note 9, Convertible Promissory Notes and Other Notes Payable, in the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.

-In conjunction with the issuance to Platinum, pursuant to the October 2012 Note Exchange and Purchase Agreement, of certain Senior Secured Convertible Promissory Notes and the related Exchange Warrant and Investment Warrants in October 2012, February 2013 and March 2013, (as described more completely in Note 9, Convertible Promissory note and related warrant issued to Platinum in July 2013, (as described more completely in Note 9, Convertible Promissory Notes and Other Notes Payable, in the Consolidated Financial Statements included elsewhere in this prospectus), and the contingent issuance of the Series A Exchange Warrant to Platinum pon Platinum's exchange of sharer of our Series A Preferred held by Platinum into shares of our common stock, we determined that the warrants included certain exercise price adjustment features requiring the warrants to be treated as liabilities.
+In conjunction with the issuance to Platinum, pursuant to the October 2012 Note Exchange and Purchase Agreement, of certain Senior Secured Convertible Promissory Notes and the related Exchange Warrant and Investment Warrants in October 2012, February 2013 and March 2013, and in connection with the similar senior secured convertible promissory note and related warrant issued to Platinum in July 2013, (as described more completely in Note 9, Convertible Promissory Notes and Other Notes Payable, in the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K), and the contingent issuance of the Series A Exchange Warrant to Platinum upon Platinum's exchange of shares of our Series A Preferred Stock held by Platinum into shares of our common stock, we determined that the warrants included certain exercise price adjustment features requiring the warrants to be treated as liabilities.
 Accordingly, we recorded a non-cash warrant liability at its estimated fair value as of the date of warrant issuance or contract execution.
-During fiscal 2014, we recognized non-cash income of \$3,566,900 related to the net decrease in the estimated fair value of these liabilities since March 31, 2013, or issuance in the case of the warrant issued in July 2013, which resulted from a combination of both the decrease in the market price of our common stock during that period and an agreement with Platinum in May 2013 pursuant to which the stated exercise price of the warrants was reduced from \$1.50 per share to \$0.50 per share.
-During fiscal 2013, we recognized non-cash expense of \$1,635,800 attributable to the net increase in the market price of our common stock during that period.
+During fiscal 2014, we recognized non-cash income of \$3,566,900 related to the net decrease in the estimated fair value of these liabilities since March 31, 2013, or issuance in the case of the warrant issued in July 2013, which resulted from a combination of both the decrease in the market price of our common stock during that period and an agreement with Platinum in May 2013 pursuant to which the stated exercise price of the warrants and March 31, 2013, primarily as the result of the increase in the market price of our common stock during that period.